Forecasting high-dimensional functional time series with dual-factor structures: Factor model for HDFTS

 Let $\beta_{t,p} = \sum_{q=1}^{k}cF_{t,pq}$, then $\mathcal{X}_{t}^{(i)}(u)$ can be expressed as

-where $E_{t}^{(i)}(u)$ is the error component, for the ease of notation, we will use $E_{t}^{(i)}(u)$ to represent the error component for different models described below.
-This is the special case of functional panel data model with additive fixed effects of \cite{di2009multilevel}, where is no component for the cross-section, $i$.
+where $\text{E}_{t}^{(i)}(u)$ is the error component, for ease of notation, let $\text{E}_{t}^{(i)}(u)$ represent the error component for different models described below.
+This is the special case of a functional panel data model with additive fixed effects as in \cite{di2009multilevel}, where there is no component for the cross section, $i$.

-\textbf{Case 2 (Multivariate, \cite{ramsay2006functional})}: If we set each entry in the back loading matrix being a constant function specific to each $i$, i.e., $\lambda^{(i)}_{q}(u) = c_i$, for all $q \in 1, 2, \ldots, k$.
+\textbf{Case 2 (Multivariate FPCA)}: If we set each entry in the back-loading matrix as a constant function specific to each $i$, i.e., $\lambda^{(i)}_{q}(u) = c_i$, for all $q \in 1, 2, \ldots, k$.
 Equation~\eqref{eq:5} can be reduced as

 Let $\beta_{t,p}^{(i)} = \sum_{q=1}^{k}c_iF_{t,pq}$, then $\mathcal{X}_{t}^{(i)}(u)$ can be expressed as